 Can the subjective self, the source of so much of our pain, gradually and consciously be erased or is that gradual process itself a reinforcement of the self?
 That is, can objectivity be consciously practiced or is that new consciousness merely subjectivity in another guise?
 Will confusion choose clarity or just more of itself?

 The paradox – and sometimes contradiction – of mindfulness practice is it uses – or appears to use – chronological, physical time to end psychological, subjective time.
 That is, the accumulated self is negated by accumulation, deliberation is stopped through deliberation.

 If mindfulness is all there really is, both means and end itself for healthy and joyful living then why does the mind resist it so, reflexively pushing it away as far and as fast as it can?
 Our automatic habitual thinking dispels mindfulness just as surely as the reverse as if they were two mutually incompatible states.
 Can mindfulness itself be defined as the absence of mechanical thinking?
-It seems more obvious that the reverse is true.
+The reverse at least is more obviously true.